Storage Resources

 Same idea as Local Scratch, but on NVMe media which “has been designed to capitalize on the low latency and internal parallelism of solid-state storage devices.”
 Running jobs are given a workspace on the local NVMe drive on each compute node if it is so equipped.
 The path to this space is specified in the $TMPNVME

 environment variable.
 This provides another option for users who would prefer to do I/O to local disk (such as for some kinds of big data tasks).
-Please note that any files in local scratch are automatically removed at the end of a job, so any results or files to be kept after the job ends must be copied to Work or Home.
+Please note that any files in local scratch are automatically removed at the end of a job, so any results or files to be kept after the job ends must be copied to Home or Project.

 Checking Usage